GetFunctMaddMatt/PS-ServiceAccountAudit/README.md

 ## How it works

+Before launching any PSExec session the script tests port 445 (SMB) on each server with a 2 second timeout.
+Servers that don't respond get a `Warning` row in the CSV immediately and never consume a PSExec slot.
+This is more reliable than ping since many servers block ICMP but SMB has to be open for PSExec to work anyway.

-The script builds a per-server encoded PowerShell command and launches it via PSExec using background jobs.
+For servers that pass the connectivity check, the script builds a per-server encoded PowerShell command and launches it via PSExec using background jobs.
 Results are written to `C:\Windows\Temp\PSExecAudit_<servername>.txt` on each remote server, then read back over the admin share (`\\server\C$\...`) once the job completes.
 The temp files are deleted after collection.

 This approach sidesteps PSExec's stdout buffering, which silently drops output lines when more than one result comes back through the pipe.